shashfrankenstien/ArchieTiny/README.md

 Tasks Table is set up starting at RAM address TASK_TABLE_START (Should be greater than 0x60 = 32 general registers + 64 I/O registers).

 ### Task table
-- First byte will be the TASK_COUNTER
+- First byte will be the task counter (TASKCTS)
-- Second byte will be current TASK_POINTER
+- Second byte will be current task index (TASKPTR)
 - Next addresses will contain word size values of task stack pointers
     - Note: Because of how the stack pointer works, task address should be divided by 2. cpu will then multiply it by 2 before executing